The Deep Litter Method for goats

 Step #1 Start with a clean pen.

-It is important to remove all the soiled litter before you begin.
-This will keep the smell down throughout the winter.
-A nice thorough cleanout each fall will ensure that you are starting with a fresh and clean space in your shelter.
+It is important to remove all the soiled bedding before you begin giving you a fresh and clean area.
+This will help to keep the smell down throughout the winter.

-If you use a dirt floor in your shelter, you will need to remove the top layer of soil.
-Even though it looks like soil, it is actually compacted manure and urine.
-Using a shovel, dig down until you hit the soil to ensure you have removed all of the soiled layers.
+If you use a dirt floor in your barn or shelter, you will need to remove the top layer of soil.
+Even though it looks like soil, it is actually compacted manure and urine and the more you can remove the better off you will be.

 Step #2 Put down a fresh layer of bedding.